babel/babel/.github/ISSUE_TEMPLATE/Feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

-**Teachability, Documentation, Adoption, Migration Strategy** Explain how how users will be able to use this and possibly write out a version the docs.
+**Teachability, Documentation, Adoption, Migration Strategy** If you can, explain how users will be able to use this and possibly write out a version the docs.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+Maybe a screenshot or design?